 Summer break has come to an end, and that means you may not get much vacation anytime soon.
 However, there’s always an opportunity to find a mini-escape.
 Take advantage of Mother Nature’s annual display of fall foliage and dedicate a day to taking a mini-road trip without straying too far from Bloomington.

-Stay at one of Bloomington's 42 hotels and be located minutes from these suggested fall foliage drives.
+Stay at one of Bloomington's 40-plus hotels and be located minutes from these suggested fall foliage drives.
 Return to Bloomington and Mall of America® to dine at one of our exceptional restaurants.

 Summit Avenue in St. Paul by Robert Ferdinandt Summit Avenue

 Distance: About 16 miles, 20-minute drive

 History buffs in particular will take interest in Summit Avenue.
 Historic mansions line the street that has been declared the country’s best–preserved road from the Victorian era.
 Some of the mansions on Summit Avenue date back to before the Civil War and are national historic landmarks, such as the James J. Hill House, F. Scott Fitzgerald House and the Frank B. Kellogg House.